Windows Mobile 6 Managed Classes

 As for messaging, there are the EmailAccount and SmsAccount: Each account provides access to the Folders (received, sent etc.) and Messages each folder contains.
 One message store (which serves as a local archive for storing messages) is present for each account, and each account is associated with one message transport.
 For example, an email account can have ActiveSync or POP3 as a message transport.

-• Microsoft.
+You can conveniently call the MessagingApplication class to call the “compose form” for a specified account (email or sms) for the user to compose a message with preconfigured options.
+Furthermore, you can use the MessageInterceptor class to handle the arrival event of a sms or email Message that satisfies the interception rule condition.
+You can use the EnableApplicationLauncher method to specify an application to be launched upon interception. - Microsoft.
 WindowsMobile.Status.
 This namespace provides access to system properties.
 You can get and set their values, filter them, monitor them, and define programmatic actions to take (such as launching an application when a Changed evenet occurs) according to your criteria.
 First there is the RegistryState class with which you can monitor the state of a registry key.
 Secondly there is the SystemState class with which you can monitor a specific system state.
 There are numerous SystemState derived classes, each for an individual state:

 Active application, ActiveSync’s status, calendar/appointments info, tasks info, contacts info, camera present, car kit present, cradle present, headset present, keyboard present, speakerphone state, bluetooth connections count & description, cellular connections, modem connections, network connections, virtual private network connections, display orientation, media player content (playing song, album etc.), messaging accounts’ information (mms, email, activesync, sms), owner’s information, phone’s state (calling, on hold, conference call, missed calls, incoming call’s info, Gprs coverage, Sim’s state, roaming, signal strength, battery state & strength), current date & time etc.